This post was most recently updated on September 7th, 2023

 Is your desktop filled with folders, apps, shortcuts, and other digital detritus?

 A workspace, onscreen or not, that is a mess will make you feel distracted and scattered.
-But, it’s easy to get lazy tidying up your files and backing up your work.
+But it’s easy to get lazy about tidying up your files and backing up your work.
 So, maybe it’s time to boost your productivity by cleaning up your hard drive and giving it a makeover.

 Read on for some tips on getting your computer desktop organized.
-After you finish this, you’ll be able to work faster, easier and safer on your newly organized computer desktop.
+After you finish this, you’ll be able to work faster, easier, and safer on your newly organized computer desktop.

 Delete unused files